 I’m scared if he’s even alive.
 I check the pulse by placing a finger around his neck.
 I can feel the heartbeat, still racing fast.
 He’s alive!
 But, why is he not responding?
 Just as we enter Kirti Nagar Metro Station, in a quasi-automatic gesture, the baby shook his leg, punched his arms, and breaks into a faint cry like a newborn.
 I’m bewildered by what just happened and kept looking at him as he squeezes and opens his eyes.
 Still kneeled on the ground, I look at his mother on my right.
 She’s in tears and looks in my eyes with a million questions.
 I still have no expressions.
 I look at her, the baby, her and the baby again.
 I smile and lift the baby close to my chest.
 I keep the baby with me for a few seconds more as others help the mother recollect herself.

-With a smile and shaky hands, I hand over the baby back in the safest lap and keep a watch from a distance for next minute or so.
+With a smile and shaky hands, I hand over the baby back in the safest lap and keep a watch from a distance for the next minute or so.
 By that time, the metro reaches Moti Nagar station.
 Panicked, I search for my bag, lift it from the floor and run out of the metro amid the pats on my back by most of the people standing around me.
 They have a smile, much bigger than mine.

 I stood outside the metro, as the door closes and I see that baby, his mother and the others for the last time.
-As I walk down the stairs to get on the other side, to board next metro to Kirti Nagar, two young boys have a quick conversation about what just happened and wonder about how I knew what had to be done and, what should have been done.
+As I walk down the stairs to get on the other side, to board the next metro to Kirti Nagar, two young boys have a quick conversation about what just happened and wonder about how I knew what had to be done and, what should have been done.
 Another boy, overhearing our conversation suggested: “You should have got that on video or should have kept that coin”.
 “I don’t know what to say.
 You’re brave.
 Mostly these days, people just make videos of others dying in front of them” follows another random man as we part.

 How was I feeling?
 I’m happy, probably happiest ever in my life.
 Satisfied.
 Thankful to almighty to help me stay in senses and provide strength to that little life to stay put in his mother’s lap.
 More than anything else, I’m experiencing that contentment to find strength in letting go of the grudge of “I could not save my mother”.
 At the same time, I apologize to the mother for not asking for her permission.
 I apologize to the crowd; if I was disrespectful and didn’t trust them enough.